 The design for the William Hovell Drive upgrade has been through internal stakeholder engagement including with the Office of the Conservator of Flora and Fauna and Parks and Conservation Service.
 Many of the design elements reflect these conversations (such as removing access to the Kama and Pinnacle nature reserves from William Hovell Drive).

-Your feedback will be used to help us finalise the design ahead of submitting the EIS and DA documentation.
+Your feedback was used to help us finalise the design ahead of resubmitting the EIS documentation.

 The online ‘YourSay’ service is provided using a digital platform operated by the Chief Minister, Treasury and Economic Development Directorate (CMTEDD).